SanyaNanda/ML4Sci_QuantumContrastiveLearning/work_log.md

 WEEK 3
 - Attended GSoC FAQ session on 23 May, 2024
-- Presented the plan and approach for the summer in weekly sync up and got feedback on the way forward ((slide)[!slides/ML4Sci-QuantumContrastiveLearning.pdf])
+- Presented the plan and approach for the summer in weekly sync up and got feedback on the way forward ([slide](!slides/ML4Sci-QuantumContrastiveLearning.pdf))

 </hr>

 CODING

 WEEK 1: 27 May - 3 June
+- Repository set up
+- Data loading and visualization of electron-photon dataset
+- Experiment 1: Classical Base Model using CNN layers along with contrastive pair loss on MNIST dataset